Genetic Testing for Fertility

 25%

-Chance of offspring being affected with a genetic disease if both egg and sperm sources are gene mutation carries
+Chance of offspring being affected with a genetic disease if both egg and sperm sources are gene mutation carriers

 60%